Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to COVID-19.

 For students under 21-years old, academic placement depends on the ACT subsection scores in English, Math, and Reading Comprehension.
 If a student’s scores are below an 18 in English, 19 in Math, or a 19 in Reading, he or she will be required to enroll into Learning Support classes.

-Students 21 and older must take the COMPASS Placement Exam.
-To avoid having to take Learning Support classes, COMPASS students must have a minimum of a 77 in the English subsection, 38 in the Math subsection, and an 83 in the Reading subsection.
+Students 21 and older must take the ACCUPLACER Placement Exam.
+To avoid having to take Learning Support classes, ACCUPLACER students must have a minimum of a 250 for Writing/English, 250 for Reading and 250 for Math.

 A full-time student is one who is enrolled for a minimum of twelve credit hours per semester.